Kay Motsepe Schools and Netball Cup

-Kay Motsepe Schools
+Kay Motsepe Schools Championship

 KAY MOTSEPE FOOTBALL CUP

-Sponsored by the Motsepe Foundation and Sanlam, the Kay Motsepe Schools Football Cup was launched in 2004 to public, private and independent high schools.
 In 2017 a total of 3 442 schools registered and participated in the Kay Motsepe Schools Cup throughout the country.
 Each province was represented by two teams at the National Championships.
 The competition carries a prize of R1 000 000 for the winning school team, as well as R600 000, R500 000 and R400 000 for the second, third and fourth schools respectively.

-THE KAY MOTSEPE SCHOOLS NETBALL CUP
+KAY MOTSEPE SCHOOLS NETBALL CHAMPIONSHIP

 Promoting sports for girls is aligned with one of the Foundation’s broader goals: to advance gender equality and women empowerment.
 In partnership with the Department Basic Education, the Kay Motsepe Schools Netball Cup provides an opportunity for girls under 15 to participate in a competitive sport.